-Benign paroxysmal torticollis of infancy, which usually starts during a child's first 6 months.
-Torticollis literally means "twisted neck" and kids with this condition tend to keep their heads tilted from feeling so dizzy.
-They might also have headaches, sweat a lot, vomit, look pale, seem fussy, and walk or toddle strangely.
-Some may have BPV, too.
+- benign paroxysmal torticollis of infancy, which usually starts during a child's first 6 months.
+Kids with this condition tend to keep their heads tilted from feeling so dizzy.
+It usually goes away by 5 years old.

-Doctors can't always pinpoint the cause of a balance problem.
-But balance-related symptoms may be brought on by any number of things, such as:
+Doctors can't always find the exact cause of a balance problem.
+But symptoms may be brought on by things such as:

 - hearing loss

-- other infections (like the cold, flu, meningitis, measles, mumps, or rubella)
+- other infections (like herpesvirus, chickenpox, colds, the flu, meningitis, measles, mumps, or rubella)

 - imaging tests, like an MRI or a CT scan